fbpx

 Breakfast and evening meals will be fully catered at the lodge and packed lunches will be provided each day.
 Included dinners are two courses as standard.

-The lodge is unlicensed, so there will be an opportunity to stop at a local shop on the first day to purchase any alcoholic drinks you would like during your stay.
+The lodge has an honesty fridge (cash only) which stocks local beers, gin, water, kombucha, diet coke, cheese, crackers, venison salami and chorizo, oat bars and crisps.
+There will also be an opportunity to stop at a local shop on the first day to purchase any other alcoholic drinks you would like during your stay.

 Inclusions Read More